 - Educating you about military savings programs – Counselors can give you information about the military-specific savings programs such as the Savings Deposit Program and the Thrift Savings Plan.

 - Helping you develop a debt-repayment plan – Counselors can help you contact creditors and come up with a plan to pay off your debt.

 - Coordinating with emergency financial assistance organizations – Counselors can help you learn more about the service branch emergency financial aid organizations and request financial assistance, if necessary.

 You can receive financial counseling either through the installation Personal Financial Management Program, the Military and Family Life Counseling Program or through Military OneSource.

 - Installation Financial Readiness Management Programs –include classes, seminars, one-on-one counseling and additional information to educate service members and their families about consumer rights and help them achieve financial stability.
 You can locate your nearest Financial Readiness Manager by visiting MilitaryINSTALLATIONS and selecting Personal Financial Management Services.

 - Military and Family Life Counseling Program –includes personal financial counseling to help you and your family manage finances, resolve financial problems and reach long-term goals such as getting an education, buying a home and planning for retirement.
 You can find your nearest military and family life counselor by visiting MilitaryINSTALLATIONS and selecting Family Center.

 - Military OneSource –provides confidential, short-term counseling to address financial issues such as basic budgeting, money management and debt.
-You can schedule an in-person, online or telephone counseling session by calling 800-342-9647.
+You can schedule an in-person, video or telephone counseling session by calling 800-342-9647.

 Tackle each financial situation with support from financial counselors.
 Reach out and, with their help, you can achieve and maintain financial readiness for you and your family.